-1. Describe aboriginal Hawaiian linguistic, cultural, historical, and political concepts.

-- Apply aboriginal Hawaiian concepts, knowledge, and methods to the areas of science, humanities, arts, and social sciences in academics and in other professional endeavors. - Engage, articulate, and analyze topics relevant to the aboriginal Hawaiian community using college-level reading skills, research methods, and writing and speaking techniques. - 4.
+- 1. Describe aboriginal Hawaiian linguistic, cultural, historical, and political concepts. - Apply aboriginal Hawaiian concepts, knowledge, and methods to the areas of science, humanities, arts, and social sciences in academics and in other professional endeavors. - 3.
+Engage, articulate, and analyze topics relevant to the aboriginal Hawaiian community using college-level reading skills, research methods, and writing and speaking techniques. - 4.
 Apply appropriate mathematical and logical concepts and methods to understand, analyze, and explain issues. - 5.
-Synthesize aboriginal Hawaiian problem-solving skills and creative thinking strategies with other approaches then applying this learning to new and varied situations. - 6.
-Identify, allocate, and utilize technological and natural resources effectively and responsibly.
+Synthesize aboriginal Hawaiian problem-solving skills and creative thinking strategies with other approaches then applying this learning to new and varied situations.

+6. Identify, allocate, and utilize technological and natural resources effectively and responsibly.

 Course Course Title/Category Credits

 HAW 101 Elementary Hawaiian I 4

-HWST 107 Hawai'i: Center of the Pacific 3
+HWST 107 Hawaiʻi: Center of the Pacific 3

 ANTH 200, ANTH 220, or BOT 3

 105

 Foundations: Written 3

 Communication (FW): Three

 credits of any FW course

-- HWST 107: This course fulfills the Hawaiian, Asian, and Pacific Island Issues (HAP) graduation requirement. - ANTH 200, ANTH 220, or BOT 105: BOT 105 is recommended to be taken in Semester 1 and ANTH 200 or ANTH 220 is recommended to be taken in Semester 4.
+- 1. HWST 107: This course fulfills the Hawaiian, Asian, and Pacific Island Issues (HAP) graduation requirement. - 2.
+ANTH 200, ANTH 220, or BOT 105: BOT 105 is recommended to be taken in Semester 1 and ANTH 200 or ANTH 220 is recommended to be taken in Semester 4.
 These courses will fulfill the Diversification: Social Sciences (DS) category.

 Course Course Title/Category Credits

 HAW 102 Elementary Hawaiian II 4

 Diversification: Biological 3

 Sciences (DB) or Physical

-Sciences (DP) - Hawaiian
+Sciences (DP) - Hawaiian Studies

-Studies A.A.
+A.A.

 Diversification: Laboratory 1

-(science) (DY): BIOL 123L or
+(science) (DY): BIOL 123L or BOT

-BOT 130L
+130L

 ENG 261, ENG 272B, or HAW 3

 261

-Electives - Hawaiian Studies 3
+Electives - Hawaiian Studies A.A.
+3

-A.A.

-Oral Communication - 3
+Oral Communication - Hawaiian 3

-Hawaiian Studies A.A.
+Studies A.A.

+•

 - Diversification: Biological Sciences (DB) or Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
-If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 4 or vice versa. - 2.
-Diversification: Laboratory (science) (DY): Only 1 DY course is required (may be completed in Semester 2 or Semester 4). - 3.
+If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 4 or vice versa. - Diversification: Laboratory (science) (DY): Only 1 DY course is required (may be completed in Semester 2 or Semester 4). - 3.
 ENG 261, ENG 272B, or HAW 261: Any of the courses will fulfill the Diversification: Literatures (DL) category.

-Course Course Title/Category Credits HWST 270 Hawaiian Mythology 3 Diversification: Humanities (DH) - Hawaiian Studies A.A.
-3 Electives - Hawaiian Studies A.A.
-3 Foundations: Global and Multicultural Perspectives (FG): Any FGA, FGB, or FGC course 3 Foundations: Quantitative Reasoning (FQ): Any FQ course 3
+Course Course Title/Category Credits HWST 270 Hawaiian Mythology 3

+Diversification: Humanities (DH) - Hawaiian Studies A.A.
+3

+Electives - Hawaiian Studies A.A.
+3

+Foundations: Global and 3

+Multicultural Perspectives (FG):

+Any FGA, FGB, or FGC course

+Foundations: Quantitative 3

+Reasoning (FQ): Any FQ course

-- Diversification: Humanities (DH): REL 205 is recommended. - 2.
-Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
+- Diversification: Humanities (DH): REL 205 is recommended. - Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
 The FG courses should be taken in Semesters 3 and 4.
 Any two courses with different FG designations are required.

-Course Title/Category Credits
+Course Course Title/Category Credits

 Diversification: Arts (DA) or 3

 Humanities (DH) - Hawaiian

 Studies A.A.

 Diversification: Biological 3

 Sciences (DB) or Physical

-Sciences (DP) - Hawaiian
+Sciences (DP) - Hawaiian Studies

-Studies A.A.
+A.A.

 ANTH 200, ANTH 220, or BOT 3

 105

-Electives - Hawaiian Studies 3
+Electives - Hawaiian Studies A.A.
+3

-A.A.

 Foundations: Global and 3

 Multicultural Perspectives (FG):

 Any FGA, FGB, or FGC course

-Diversification: Arts (DA) or Humanities (DH) - Hawaiian Studies A.A.
-Diversification: Biological Sciences (DB) or Physical Sciences (DP) - Hawaiian Studies A.A.
-ANTH 200, ANTH 220, or BOT 105 Electives - Hawaiian Studies A.A.
-Foundations: Global and Multicultural Perspectives (FG):

-Diversification: Biological Sciences (DB) or Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
-If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 4 or vice versa.

-- ANTH 200, ANTH 220, or BOT 105: BOT 105 is recommended to be taken in Semester 1 and ANTH 200 or ANTH 220 is recommended to be taken in Semester 4.
-These courses will fulfill the Diversification: Social Sciences (DS) category. - 3.
-Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
+- Diversification: Biological Sciences (DB) or Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
+If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 4 or vice versa. - 2.
+ANTH 200, ANTH 220, or BOT 105: BOT 105 is recommended to be taken in Semester 1 and ANTH 200 or ANTH 220 is recommended to be taken in Semester 4.
+These courses will fulfill the Diversification: Social Sciences (DS) category. - Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
 The FG courses should be taken in Semesters 3 and 4.
 Any two courses with different FG designations are required.